krlan2789/lan-notes-web/content/notes/krlan2789_containerized-monitoring-services.md

 - Manage alert created by Prometheus.
 - Send a message to configured services.

-1. Alertmanager configuration when in `docker-compose.yml`
+1. Alertmanager configuration in `docker-compose.yml`

 	```yml
 	services: